Miraitowa and Someity

 Miraitowa (ミライトワ) is the official mascot of the 2020 Summer Olympics, and Someity (ソメイティ) is the official mascot of the 2020 Summer Paralympics.
 The events were held in Tokyo, Japan, in 2021.
-The checkered design on both mascots was inspired by the ichimatsu moyo pattern of the Tokyo 2020 official logo, while Someity's pink design was inspired by cherry blossoms.
+The checkered design on both mascots was inspired by the Tokyo 2020 official logo, which uses a checkered pattern called ichimatsu moyo that was popular during the Edo period.
+Someity's pink design was inspired by cherry blossoms.
 Both fictional characters have various superpowers, such as teleportation.